Derpseh/Spyglass/README.md

 Spyglass now also lists a region's embassies and the first 140 characters from their WFE in columns I and J. These columns can be filtered to quickly identify regions that are not yet or currently tagged.

 ## Supported Terminal Arguments
+***As of release 1.6, Spyglass no longer accepts terminal arguments, as it has been reworked to use a GUI.
+If you still need terminal arguments, use release [1.5](https://github.com/Aptenodyte/Spyglass/releases/tag/v.1.5)***

 If you need Spyglass to run unattended (e.g. through a scheduled task or Cron job), you can use the following arguments to control its behavior.